wwalterr/traker/README.md

 # Traker

-Track premieres, seasons and episodes.
+Track animes and shows premieres, seasons and episodes.

 ## About

-Track TV, stream and anime premieres, seasons and episodes.
-Trakt integration.
+Track animes and shows premieres, seasons and episodes and integrate with Trakt.

 ## Stores